 If you are a fan of the little blue people but can’t make it to the special exhibit, don’t be disappointed yet.
 You will be happy to learn that there is a dedicated museum for the Smurfs: MOOF Museum

 For more serious comic strip enthusiasts, Brussels offers the Belgian Comic Strip Center (map).
-Inside the Victor Horta’s Art Nouveau warehouse, the museum highlights the history of comic strips with the exhibits dedicated to newspaper cartoons and the Smurfs, as well as temporary exhibits.
-Before you go, understand the Comic Strip Museum takes more academic and historical approach to comics than leisure.
+Inside Victor Horta’s Art Nouveau warehouse, the museum highlights the history of comic strips with the exhibits dedicated to newspaper cartoons and the Smurfs, as well as temporary exhibits.
+Before you go, understand the Comic Strip Museum takes a more academic and historical approach to comics than leisure.

 Option 3 for Architecture Lovers: Art Nouveau Tour

-Art Nouveau is a style appeared in the interior, architecture and decorative arts in the late 19th-century Europe.
-The “new artists” initiated the Art Nouveau movement with the desire to abandon the mass-produced goods prevalent during the industrialization.
+Art Nouveau is a style that appeared in the interior, architecture and decorative arts in late 19th-century Europe.
+The “new artists” initiated the Art Nouveau movement with the desire to abandon the mass-produced goods prevalent during industrialization.
 Art Nouveau artists pursued architecture and interiors featuring good craftsmanship and intricate designs.
-The distinguishing characteristics of Art Nouveau include the use of industrial materials like steel and glass, the spiral staircases, and ornaments featuring flowers and vine tendrils.
+The distinguishing characteristics of Art Nouveau include the use of industrial materials like steel and glass, spiral staircases, and ornaments featuring flowers and vine tendrils.

 Victor Horta is the most renowned Art Nouveau architect in Belgium.
 The four townhouses by Victor Horta are UNESCO World Heritage sites: Hotel Tassel, Hotel Solvay, Hotel van Eetvelde and Maison Horta.
 Most notably, his house (Maison Horta) is now the Horta Museum (map) and open to the public.